-Advisors: T. Oyen (5437) oyen@nwscc.edu C. DeMorse (5336) cdemorse@nwscc.edu
+Available: Shoals Campus Advisors: C. DeMorse (5336) cdemorse@nwscc.edu T. Oyen (5437) oyen@nwscc.edu

 NOTICE: The Alabama Community College System Standardized Curriculum is continuing to be reviewed and analyzed.
 Modifications will be made as needed.

 EMS admission criteria, the progression guidelines, and the curriculum are currently under review and are subject to change.
 Please see the EMS Program Director with any questions or concerns.